chas-academy/u08-business-idea-adventurebuddies/README.md

 ## Additional references for the project

-- GoogleDrive folder containing planning, cost estimate sheet, Figma, FigJam, Trelloboard etc. will be sent separetly to examinator.
+- GoogleDrive folder containing planning: cost estimate sheet, preparation for personas, groupcontract and setup for backend, including links to: Figma, FigJam, Trelloboard, will be sent separately to examinator.

 ## Deployment